jack-duval/jack-duval/README.md

-- 👋 Hi, I’m @jack-duval
+- 👋 Hi, I’m Jack (tw: @_jackduval)
-- 👀 I’m interested in ...
+- 👀 I’m interested in ML, blockchain dev, data analytics
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning about Machine Learning in a grad-level course @ Northeastern
-- 💞️ I’m looking to collaborate on ...
+- 📫 jackcduval(at)gmail(dot)com
-- 📫 How to reach me ...
+- tw: @_jackduval

 <!---
 jack-duval/jack-duval is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.